zeralot/Dectect-CVE/README.md

 # Detect CVE

-Toolkits that detect CVE of website
+Tool that detect CVE of website

 ## Requirements